kragtenb/BlakeKragten-ML-Learning-Journey/Projects/README.md

 ### 6. **Pedestrian Detection & Segmentation with Mask R-CNN**

 This project demonstrates how to use a Mask R-CNN model to accurately detect and segment pedestrians within images.
 It leverages the Penn-Fudan dataset for training and evaluation, showcasing the model's ability to not only identify pedestrians but also precisely outline them in the images.
 The project includes custom data loading, fine-tuning of a pre-trained model, and visualization of the results.

+### 7. **Robot Arm With ROS, Motion Planning & Autonomous Task Completion.**

+This project involves developing a robotic arm capable of identifying and sorting various shaped blocks into their corresponding holes.
+Using a Raspberry Pi 4, six servo motors, a camera, and an ultrasonic sensor, the arm processes visual and distance data to execute precise movements.
+The system integrates ROS for functionality and control, an Android app for remote operation, and advanced machine learning models for object recognition and motion planning.
+The ultimate goal is to create an interactive, educational tool for my daughter while enhancing my expertise in robotics and machine learning.